NanoCode012/NanoCode012/README.md

 ### Hi there wanderer! 👋

-I am an aspiring developer pursuing a Bachelor's degree in Information Technology.
+I am an aspiring developer pursuing a Master's degree in Information and Communications Engineering.

 My main interest lies in AI, particularly Machine Learning and Deep Learning in Opensource projects.